Notes to the Financial Statements

 The fair values of the Group and the Company’s financial instruments (other than long-term debt and payable and available-for-sale equity investment securities) approximate their carrying amounts due to the short-term maturity of these instruments.

 The Group and the Company’s available-for-sale equity investment securities are categorised as level 1 financial instruments.
-As at 31 December 2013, the fair value of the Group and the Company’s available-for-sale equity investment securities are RMB999 million (2012: RMB585 million) and RMB998 million (2012: RMB585 million), respectively, based on quoted market price on a PRC stock exchange.
-The Group and the Company’s long-term investments, other than the available-for-sale equity investment securities, are unlisted equity interests for which no quoted market prices exist in the PRC and accordingly, a reasonable estimate of their fair values could not be made without incurring excessive costs.
+As at 31 December 2014, the fair value of the Group and the Company’s availablefor- sale equity investment securities are RMB945 million (2013: RMB999 million) and RMB944 million (2013: RMB998 million), respectively, based on quoted market price on a PRC stock exchange.
+The Group and the Company’s long-term investments, other than the available-for-sale equity investment securities, are unlisted equity interests for which no quoted market prices exist in the PRC and because their fair values cannot be measured reliably, so their fair values were not disclosed.

 The fair values of long-term indebtedness are estimated by discounting future cash flows using current market interest rates offered to the Group and the Company for debt with substantially the same characteristics and maturities.
-The fair value measurement of long-term indebtedness is categorized as level 2.
-The interest rates used by the Group and the Company in estimating the fair values of long-term debt and payable, having considered the foreign currency denomination of the debt, ranged from 1.0% to 6.8% (2012: 1.0% to 6.8%).
-As at 31 December 2013 and 2012, the carrying amounts and fair values of the Group and the Company’s long-term debt and payable were as follows:
+The fair value measurement of long-term indebtedness is categorised as level 2.
+The interest rates used by the Group and the Company in estimating the fair values of long-term debt and payable, having considered the foreign currency denomination of the debt, ranged from 1.0% to 6.6% (2013: 1.0% to 6.8%).
+As at 31 December 2014 and 2013, the carrying amounts and fair values of the Group and the Company’s long-term debt and payable were as follows:

 During the year, there were no transfers among instruments in level 1, level 2 or level 3.